Sitraka17/Sitraka17/README.md

 - 📫 You can reach me at [Linkedin](https://www.linkedin.com/in/sitraka-matthieu-forler/ )

+2023 Objectives:
+Become a Contributor then an Expert in [Kaggle](https://www.kaggle.com/progression).
 <!---
 Sitraka17/Sitraka17 is a ✨ special ✨ repository because its `README.md` (this file) appears on my GitHub profile.
 Hello reader!
 Hope to find you well :)